The signals of doomsday II: Cosmological signatures of late time $SU(3)_c$ symmetry breaking: Overview of TeV‐Scale color states

 Inside each jet, neutral pions (\(\pi^0\to\gamma\gamma\)) are produced in great abundance, while charged pions, kaons and heavy‐flavor hadrons undergo semileptonic decays that yield high‐energy neutrinos.
 As a result, the photon and neutrino counts per gluon decay exceed those of any other stable particle species (electrons, muons, protons, neutrons, etc.) by more than an order of magnitude.
 This makes high‐energy photons and neutrinos the most distinctive, long‐range observational signatures of TeV‐scale gluon decay.

-Figures~\ref{fig:photon_spectrum3} and~\ref{fig:neutrino_spectrum3} display the differential energy spectra \(dN/dVdE\) of photons and neutrinos, respectively, for the $1$ TeV gluon.
+Figure~\ref{fig:photon_spectrum3} displays the differential energy spectra \(dN/dVdE\) of photons and neutrinos, respectively, for the $1$ TeV gluon.
 Because contributions from other stable particles are negligible, searches with gamma‐ray and neutrino observatories provide the most sensitive means to detect these massive-gluon decay signals.

-The spectra in Figures \ref{fig:photon_spectrum2},\,\ref{fig:photon_spectrum3} and \ref{fig:neutrino_spectrum2},\,\ref{fig:neutrino_spectrum3}\,show the photon and neutrino number density respectively at the site of creation.
+The spectra in Figures \ref{fig:photon_spectrum2},\,\ref{fig:photon_spectrum3} and \ref{fig:neutrino_spectrum2},\,show the photon and neutrino number density respectively at the site of creation.
 To obtain the spectra that can be observed on Earth, we have to take their propagation into account.
 The corresponding particle flux, i.e. the number of particles per unit area per unit time, is diluted by a factor of $1/[4 \pi d^2 (1+z)]$, where $d$ is the physical distance between the source and the observer, while $z$ is the redshift of the source.
 The factor $(1 + z)$ appears due to the relativistic time delay because particles hit the sphere with the radius $d$ less frequently (two particles emitted $\Delta t$ apart will be measured $(1 + z) \Delta t$ apart.
 We also have to correct the particle energies by a factor of $1+z$ because the individual particle's energies are redshifted by that factor.